0xKitKoi/Serial-Comunication-Walnut/EXAMPLES/MicroController FirmWare/PicoW Python/Bluetooth/README.md

 This is an attempt to make Michael Reevee's laser turret wireless.

+ THIS ONE IS BLUETOOTH

 This setup uses two Pico W's.
 One is connected to my computer and takes input.
 The Second Pico W controls the turret, lets say that circuit is across the room.